-- Section 16.0 2021-2022 Annual Salary Increase.
-For the 2021-2022 fiscal year, each employee will receive a two percent (2%) salary increase above his or her prior year base salary of July 1, 2021.
-Increases shall be provided to all employees with satisfactory or better performance evaluation reports. - Section 16.1 2022-2023 Annual Salary Increase.
-For the 2022-2023 fiscal year, each employee will receive a two percent (2%) increase above his or her prior year base salary on July 1, 2022.
+- Section 16.0 2023-2024 Annual Salary Increase.
+For the 2023-2024 fiscal year, each employee will receive a four and one-half percent (4.5%) salary increase above his or her prior year base salary.
+Increases shall be provided to all employees with satisfactory or better performance evaluation reports. - Section 16.1 2024-2025 Annual Salary Increase.
+For the 2024-2025 fiscal year, each employee will receive a four and one-quarter percent (4.25%) increase above his or her prior year base salary.
 Increases shall be provided to all employees with satisfactory or better performance evaluation reports.